Kannodu Kanbathellam: Production

 Anbalaya Films offered debutant Prabhu Solomon an opportunity to direct a film for their production house, after he had helped them complete the post-production works for Murai Mappillai (1995) when director Sundar C walked out.
-Prabhu Solomon chose to feature Raghuvaran and Bhanupriya in the leading roles, though the producers Anabalaya Films were reluctant to cast a character artiste in the lead role.
-Prabhu revealed he met Arjun in Thenkasi during the making of Mudhalvan (1999), at the insistence of his producer and actively tried to make a poor impression.
+Prabhu Solomon chose to feature Raghuvaran and Bhanupriya in the leading roles, though Anbalaya Films were reluctant to cast a character artiste in the lead role.
+Prabhu revealed he met Arjun in Tenkasi during the making of Mudhalvan (1999), at the insistence of his producer and actively tried to make a poor impression.
 Arjun, nonetheless, was keen and worked on the film.
+Debutant Suchindra Bali (son of actress Vyjayanthimala) and Ruchita Prasad, who previously appeared in Kannada films were chosen to portray a young couple in love.